-To contact the Writer's Database administrator with questions, problems, suggestions for new features, gushing praise, or offers of lucrative employment, please use this contact form.
+To contact the Writer’s Database administrator with questions, problems, feature suggestions, and the like, please use this contact form.

 How can I organize my markets by genre?
 Or into tiers?